ysunaw/Interactive-Lab-Hub/Final Project/README.md

 ## Reflection

 The cutting took awfully long time, and we spent quite some amount of time figuring out how to make the board.

-On the coding side, ...
+On the coding side, ... the logic behind the Connect Four ..
+Unexpected error could occur.
+Since we are also dealing with 6 touchpoints, we learnt it the hard way that the wiring needs to be clean and neat to not mess things up.

 ## Our Team